-Similarly, how do we account for the fact that objects do not seem to go in and out of existence, that they persist?
+How do we account for the fact that objects do not seem to go in and out of existence as we look at and away from them?

 Berkeley posits God to ensure both intersubjectivity and persistence.

 On a metaphoric level, our experiences are like peering into the mind of God.